octofhir/inkgen/docs/book/src/README.md

 Welcome to the InkGen documentation!
 InkGen is a powerful, extensible code generator that transforms FHIR (Fast Healthcare Interoperability Resources) StructureDefinitions into type-safe, idiomatic code for multiple programming languages.

+⚠️ **Development Stage**: InkGen is currently in active development.
+The TypeScript backend is functional and tested, but the project is evolving and APIs may change.
+We welcome early adopters and contributors!

 ## What is InkGen?

 InkGen automates the generation of language-specific SDKs from FHIR specifications.
-Whether you're building a healthcare application in TypeScript, Rust, or another language, InkGen ensures your code stays in sync with the latest FHIR standards while maintaining flexibility for custom extensions and profiles.
+Whether you're building a healthcare application in TypeScript or another language, InkGen ensures your code stays in sync with FHIR standards while maintaining flexibility for custom extensions and profiles.

 ## Key Features